LCA-EET/Lichdom/README.md

 - A series of tasks given by Gravetender Morris.
 Notably, you will need at least 3 Lich Dusts (a new key item from this mod) from the corpses of Alhoons, Liches, and Demiliches.
 (This item is droppable, but unstealable.)
 If Dracoliches were in the game, they would also carry Lich Dust.

+- The character can't have the Undead flag active.
+Thus, for example, Hexxat isn't eligible because of this.

+- Accepting the strong possibility that this process is irreversible.

+# Effects of Lichdom (Default)
+- Since the process of Lichdom is so varied within D&D's decades of canon, and much of it is left to intrepretation, various aspects of Lichdom are configurable in-game via **WHAT METHOD?**.